A full guide to the sexual misconduct allegations against YouTuber Andrew Callaghan

 Here's when the allegations began to spread

 The claims against Callaghan began to go viral on Jan.
-5, when a TikTok user who goes by the name Caroline Elise (@cornbreadasserole) posted a 2-minute video saying Callaghan pressured her into having sex with him.
+5, when a TikTok user who goes by the name Caroline Elise (@cornbreadasserole) posted a 2-minute video saying Callaghan pressured her into performing sexual acts with him.

 She said Callaghan, whom she'd been messaging on Instagram, asked to stay over at her house because he'd had a falling out with a crew member.